1999–2000 Atlanta Hawks season

 The 1999–2000 Atlanta Hawks season was the 51st season for the Atlanta Hawks in the National Basketball Association, and their 32nd season in Atlanta, Georgia.

+Season summary

+Off-season

-After two seasons of splitting their home games between the Georgia Dome, and the Alexander Memorial Coliseum, the Hawks played their first season at the Philips Arena, which was built over the site of the Omni Coliseum.
+After two seasons of splitting their home games between the Georgia Dome, and the Alexander Memorial Coliseum, the Hawks moved into their new arena known as the Philips Arena; it was built over the site of the Omni Coliseum.

-The Hawks had four first-round draft picks in the 1999 NBA draft, selecting point guard Jason Terry from the University of Arizona with the tenth overall pick, which was acquired from the Golden State Warriors via trade; the team also selected power forward Cal Bowdler out of Old Dominion University with the 17th overall pick, selected shooting guard Dion Glover out of Georgia Tech University with the 20th overall pick, and selected small forward Jumaine Jones from the University of Georgia with the 27th overall pick, but soon traded him to the Philadelphia 76ers in exchange for a future draft pick.

-The Hawks changed their roster by making several off-season acquisitions, as the team acquired Isaiah Rider and Jim Jackson from the Portland Trail Blazers, acquired Bimbo Coles and former Hawks forward Duane Ferrell from the Golden State Warriors, and acquired Lorenzen Wright from the Los Angeles Clippers.
+The Hawks had four first-round draft picks in the 1999 NBA draft, selecting point guard Jason Terry from the University of Arizona with the tenth overall pick, which was acquired from the Golden State Warriors via trade.
+The team also selected power forward Cal Bowdler out of Old Dominion University with the 17th overall pick, selected shooting guard Dion Glover out of Georgia Tech University with the 20th overall pick, and selected small forward Jumaine Jones from the University of Georgia with the 27th overall pick, but soon traded him to the Philadelphia 76ers in exchange for a future draft pick.
+During the off-season, the team acquired Isaiah Rider and Jim Jackson from the Portland Trail Blazers, acquired Bimbo Coles and former Hawks forward Duane Ferrell from the Golden State Warriors, and acquired Lorenzen Wright from the Los Angeles Clippers.
 However, Ferrell was released to free agency.

+For the season, the Hawks redesigned their home and road uniforms, removing their primary logo of a hawk from the front of their jerseys, and adding side panels to their jerseys and shorts; the left leg of their shorts featured the jersey number, while the right leg featured their primary logo.
+The white home uniforms featured a red, yellow and black trim, and red side panels with yellow and black outlines, while the road uniforms were changed from their previous black-to-red fade gradient to red, and featured a white, yellow and black trim, and white side panels.

+The team's new uniforms would remain in use until 2007, although in 2002, the jersey number would be replaced with the team's primary logo on the left leg of their shorts; in 2004, the white trim color would be changed to red on their road uniforms.